Stalag 17: Plot

-In a German prisoner-of-war camp named Stalag 17, one of its compounds holds 630 American airmen (all of whom are sergeants) and is overseen by camp warden Oberst von Scherbach.
+In a German prisoner-of-war camp named Stalag 17, one of its compounds holds 630 American airmen (all of whom are sergeants), and is overseen by camp warden Oberst von Scherbach.

-In December 1944, the men of Barracks 4—led by appointed barracks chief "Hoffy" Hoffman and security officer Frank Price—arrange for the escape of fellow airmen Manfredi and Johnson.
+In December 1944, the men of Barracks 4—led by appointed barracks chief "Hoffy" Hoffman, and security officer Frank Price—arrange for the escape of fellow airmen Manfredi and Johnson.
 The pair are shot dead in the attempt, and the men believe they were betrayed by an informant.
-Suspicion falls on J.J.
-Sefton, an enterprising cynic who barters openly with the German guards for various luxuries.
+Suspicion falls on J. J. Sefton, an enterprising cynic who barters openly with the German guards for various luxuries.
 He also creates profitable ventures that distract from the mundanity of camp life: from organizing rat races for gambling, to an improvised distillery for brewing alcohol, to a makeshift telescope to spy on the Russian women from a neighboring compound.
-Clarence "Cookie" Cook, who narrates the story, serves as Sefton's underling.
+Clarence "Cookie" Cook, who narrates the story, serves as Sefton's naive and loyal aide.

-The men of Barracks 4 do their best to keep sane, which includes enduring the antics of barracks clowns "Animal" Kuzawa and Harry Shapiro and smuggling in a radio to listen in on war news.
-Their jovial supervisor, Feldwebel Schulz, secretly retrieves hidden messages from a hollow black queen on the chessboard, and straightens the looped cord of a dangling light bulb, which serves as a signal between himself and the informant.
-Just before Christmas, a recently captured Lieutenant Dunbar is assigned to Barracks 4 until he can be sent to an officers' camp.
+The men of Barracks 4 do their best to keep sane, which includes enduring the antics of barracks clowns "Animal" Kuzawa and Harry Shapiro, and listening for war news on a smuggled radio.
+Their jovial guard, Feldwebel Schulz, secretly retrieves hidden messages from a hollow black queen on the chessboard, and straightens the looped cord of a dangling light bulb, which serves as a signal between himself and the informant.
+Just before Christmas, a recently captured Lieutenant Dunbar is assigned to Barracks 4 until he can be sent to an officers camp.
 Sgt.
 Bagradian, who accompanies Dunbar, reveals that Dunbar rigged a time bomb in transit and blew up a munitions train.
-Sefton recognizes Dunbar from officers school and believes that he passed only because of his rich family, creating tension between them.
+Sefton recognizes Dunbar from officers school, and believes that he only passed because of his rich family, creating tension between them.

 Schulz announces that an inspector from the Geneva Convention will arrive, and Sefton bribes the guards to let him spend the day with the Russian women.
 The radio is later confiscated by Schulz.
 Concluding that Sefton was rewarded for revealing the radio, the men confront him when he returns, but Sefton denies he was responsible.
 Von Scherbach interrupts to arrest Dunbar as a saboteur; the men blame Sefton again and brutally beat him.